 What is Debezium?

-Debezium is a Change Data Capture (CDC) tool that uses a log-based method to track changes in databases.
+Debezium is a Change Data Capture (CDC) tool that uses a log-based method to track database changes.
 The primary use of Debezium is to monitor such changes and store them to a different destination.
 In the previous databases, Database Administrators used to have access to such changes, and they used to save the changes to the source control system manually.
 But now, through Debezium, you can use connectors to keep track of changes and store them in different locations by replication.
 Replication is nothing but copying or moving the data of one central database to another.
 However, in Debezium, replication is carried out through connectors as it establishes the connection to its source databases.

 What is PostgreSQL?

 PostgreSQL is an advanced and Open-Source Object-Relational Database Management System.
-It is the extension of the SQL along with some advanced features.
+It is the extension of SQL along with some advanced features.
 Today, PostgreSQL functions as both relational and non-relational queries.
 It has helped developers build applications while protecting data integrity — many websites as well as mobile applications leverage PostgreSQL for the flexibility and reliability of digital solutions.

 What are Debezium Connectors?